 School Supply Recommendations

-We've reviewed so many school supply lists over the years that we now think of them as Rubik's cubes - countless combinations of essentially all the same stuff - most of it poorly designed junk - stuff we call "pre-landfill".
+We've reviewed so many school supply lists over the years, we've come to think of them as Rubik's cubes - countless combinations of all the same wasteful plastic junk and plastic packaging.

-One day we hope to facilitate getting simple supplies like glue, scissors, and rulers back as stocked classroom supplies, rather than something students are asked to purchase over and over - then tote around in their backpacks the entire school year, before chucking most of it on the last day of school.
+We will be working to facilitate getting simple supplies like glue, scissors, and rulers back to being stocked as classroom supplies, rather than something students are asked to purchase year after year - then tote around in their backpacks for 9 months, before chucking most of it on the last day of school.

 Round up all prior year's school supplies from around the house - edit, clean, sort, sharpen, and organize.
 Surprising how little is needed after taking stock of how much we already have.

-Layer in quality pieces over time so that you love what you have.
+Layer in quality pieces over time so you actually admire your belongings.

 Rulers: